knsley/fe3hanalyzer/static/media/about.46910db6.md

 This project is hosted at [https://github.com/knsley/fe3hanalyzer/](https://github.com/knsley/fe3hanalyzer/).

 Please feel free to submit changes or fork for your own uses.
-Bug reports and feature requests are welcome and appreciated, though they might not be addressed.
+Bug reports and feature requests are welcome and appreciated.

 ## Game Mechanics Sources